Systems-Development-and-Frameworks/bug-free-disco/HackerNews/README.md

 $ npm install

 # serve with hot reload at localhost:3000
+# make sure you started the backend and database before (instruction in bug-free-disco/backend/README.md)
 $ npm run dev

 # build for production and launch server